 4. Get a diabetes screening.
 Research shows that women diagnosed with diabetes and who maintain poor blood sugar and insulin levels, are four to six times more likely to give birth to babies who have birth defects.
 Consult your doctor for a diabetes screening, eat an appropriate diet, and closely monitor blood sugar and insulin levels if necessary.

 5. Avoid excessive or high impact exercise.
 Recent studies show that women who exercise excessively decrease their chances of pregnancy as over-exercising negatively impacts ovulation and fertility.
 If you are currently in a strong workout regiment, switch to low intensity exercises such as swimming, yoga, and walking.
 Avoid high intensity activities like aerobics and long distance running.

-To learn more about increasing male and female fertility, read Fertility Books – The Best “How to Get Pregnant” Books.
+For more tips on increasing male and female fertility, read What to Eat to Get Pregnant.